Bryantcornwell/CV-ORB-image-stitcher/README.md

     ./a2 part1 <k> images/*.png outputfile_txt

 The first task of part1.py was to load two images using OpenCV library and create a border around each image based on the largest image width and height.
 The border was used for image concatenation when testing both images side by side.
 An orb object is created to detect 1000 features within each image and extract points & descriptors for each feature.
-Explain the matching process cv2.BFMatcher() with hamming distance

-and matches the ORB descriptors between each image using a ratio of the distances between the nearest and second nearest match given a threshold, 0.75.
+To check for a match, you iterate through all pairing of orbs between image A and image B and for each pairing we calculate the hamming distance.
+Next we go through each orb and determine the nearest and second nearest descriptors in order to determine if the match is good or not.
+The final matching algorithm we used to perform this matching is a brute force matcher from opencv (cv2.BFMatcher()).
+To check for a good match, the ratio of closest and next_closest hamming distances compared to a threshold of 0.75 for each match.
+If the ratio is lower than the threshold, it is considered a good match and the corresponding points are passed to a list.

+For the clustering algorithm,

 ### part2.py